sunfounder/ultimate-sensor-kit/docs/source/components_basic/05-component_mpu6050.rst

 1. The code starts by including the necessary libraries and creating an object for the MPU6050 sensor.
 This code uses the Adafruit_MPU6050 library, Adafruit_Sensor library, and Wire library.
 The ``Adafruit_MPU6050`` library is used to interact with the MPU6050 sensor and retrieve acceleration, rotation, and temperature data.
 The ``Adafruit_Sensor`` library provides a common interface for various types of sensors.
 The ``Wire`` library is used for I2C communication, which is necessary to communicate with the MPU6050 sensor.

    .. note::
-       To install, use the Arduino Library Manager and search for **"Adafruit MPU6050"** and install the library.
+       To install the library, use the Arduino Library Manager and search for **"Adafruit MPU6050"** and install it.

    .. code-block:: arduino